jince-francis/Lumen_privacy_policy/README.md

 # Lumen — Privacy Policy

-**Effective date:** 26 May 2026
+**Effective date:** 11 June 2026

 ## The short version

 Lumen is a personal diary app.
-Your entries, photos, and tags live on your own device.
-If you choose to enable backup, an encrypted copy is stored in a private folder inside *your own* Google Drive that only Lumen can read.
-We do not run any servers, we never see your diary, and we do not share, sell, or analyse your content.
+Your entries, photos, and tags are securely stored in the cloud using Firebase, a service provided by Google.
+We do not share, sell, or analyse your content for advertising purposes, and we only process this data to provide the app's core features.

 ## 1. Who we are